sigmie/sigmie.com/docs/v0/query.md

 In this example, the matched Documents are first **sorted by** the `name.keyword` field, and then by the `_score`.

+@info
-**It’s important to note here, that sorting on Text fields is only possible if they are mapped as Keywords**.
+It’s important to note here, that sorting on Text fields is only possible if they are mapped as Keywords**.
+@endinfo

 # Pagination